sawthinkar/blog/_posts/2019-7-13-Reimagining-Talent-Development-in-Myanmar.md

 Anyway, I get to go to work.
 Will continue writing later.
 (July 25, 7:51)

+9:36 Aug 1
+Tika
+• Learned about leardership with Ko Sai at Hawaii.
+• Connecting the dots
+• Ko Htet Kaung Kyaw (Thitsar) & Ma Ei Ei (Ma Thinn Thinn's friend) from YOMA
+• East-West center

+• Why study the futures?
+    • Changes, risks and opportunities
+    • Pathways for better planning and strategy
+    • Agility, flexibility, adaptability

+Polak Game

+Strategic Foresight
+DHL example
+As in a logistic situation
+Aviation industry
+Y2k example
+9/11 happened
+Think of the worst
+Prepare for the best
+Risk management company
+Schroders
+Non work related program
+Book The Art of Long View (Shell)

 In the evening.
 Interns from Lithan